NESCent/hip_hack_howto/research/tmp_dive_summary.md

 Based on the initial prototype, one of the participants hired a student, who subsequently attended the second phylotastic hackathon, and then built Phylocommons, a prototype community database where users can submit trees.

 ## Phylogeotastic (event 7, project 4)
-### Status
-scheduled to talk to key participant December 20

-### Pre-assessment
-Phylogeotastic is a front-end client that enables easy geospatial queries to Phylotastic.
-It allows the user to specify a geographic region and retrieve the tree of life for the organisms that inhabit that part of the globe.
-The client links Phylotastic to several clearinghouses for species occurrence data, including GBIF (through the Lampyr app) and iNaturalist.
+PhyloGeotastic is a web application that enables easy geospatial queries to Phylotastic services.
+The idea is to allow the user to specify a geographic region and retrieve the phylogeny for the organisms that occur in that region.
+The occurrence data come from services providing access to mature resources including GBIF (through the Lampyr app) and iNaturalist.
+Phylogeotastic went all the way from idea to somewhat incomplete demonstration installation at the hackathon, and subsequent work (mainly by one participant) made it more complete.
+Part of the problem was the need to coordinate with services provided by other hackathon teams, when these services were unstable (in turn, this problem could be attributed to the problematic scope of the second PhyloTastic hackathon: see Discussion).

-Phylogeotastic went all the way from idea (with some inspiration from previous work by Mike Steele) to live demo at the second phylotastic hackathon, with Julie, Brian, Greg, Ignacio, Mercedes, Mike Rosenberg, and Meg.
-All of the code is in github under Julie's name.
-The live demo was lost when NESCent shut down (http://phylotastic-wg.nescent.org/~gjuggler/PhyloGeoTastic/web_interface/educator.html).
-I wonder how easy it would be to run that again.

-From the github archive, Greg did 95 % of the coding and Meg did most of the rest (front-end stuff), with some help from Mike.
-A significant amount of code was added by Ashutosh Sharma, who was not at the hackathon, several months after the event (which is a good sign of pick-up).
-Greg and Sharma were both adding to the repo during that time.
-Sharma was working on integration with lampyr and I suspect that the original part of his contribution is only about 50 lines of code.
-This replaces the code that Mike Rosenberg had written to integrate with lampyr.

-The only other resources I know about are here: http://www.evoio.org/wiki/Phylotastic.
-This includes a link to some really nice documentation of daily work at https://docs.google.com/document/d/1ULGL4s8T3YBRk15a-MMVAOvMGsOKeKjMpYnALp1CWHI/edit

-I think this project will be a good opportunity to explore the things that people do other than coding, because most of the team members were not committing code to the repo.
-Were they working on design or user-testing?
-Documentation?
-Were some of the people learning rather than contributing (which is OK for NESCent hackathons)?
-The daily log indicates that Ignacio was integrating redlist data on Wednesday.
+A considerable amount of time went into things other than coding (which was mostly the work of one person).
+The team wanted a demo product with a sale-able look, so they spent considerable time on front-end design, including an interface with separate choices for educators and researchers, custom icons, consistent styling, and about 1000 words of help text explaining what the tool does and how it works.
+Two of the team members were relatively inexperienced and were mainly learning rather than contributing, although one of them helped to establish connections to outside resources, and another developed a screencast demonstrating the final product.

-A tangible downstream outcome and impact is that phylogeotastic was cited as a use-case in our Phylotastic grant proposal, and the proposal succeeded.
+The hackathon project contributed to two downstream outcomes.
+PhyloGeotastic was mentioned as a development target in a successful NSF grant proposal (event product XX), and formed the basis for a Google Summer-of-Code proposal that was not funded.

 ## Library wrappers for OT APIs (event 8, project 8)
-### Status
-Done.

-### Polished summary with key points

 The 2014 TreeForAll hackathon was centered on the first public release of OpenTree's API.
 The "Library wrappers for OpenTree API" group focused on developing wrappers so that the API could be invoked natively from Ruby, Python and R. On the first work day, the team worked as a whole to design wrappers, and also to design a common test system, creating 4 separate repositories.
 All of the team members contributed to the shared test repository; there were separate sub-teams for Ruby (1 programmer), Python (3 programmers) and R (3 programmers).
 Each subteam worked on designing wrappers for the OpenTree API, interfacing with the test scheme, and creating documentation.